Basics of Nutrition: Vitamin Guide for Dog and Cat Owners

 Vitamin K

-Functions: Essential for blood clotting and bone health.
+Functions: Essential for blood clotting and it is required in liver's production of prothrombin and other 3 more of its factors. and bone health.

 Water-Soluble Vitamins